sequentech/step/README.md

 To execute the tests you need:

 1. Run the DevContainer.
+2. Run the VS Code command `logs.restart.keycloak-e2e`.
-2. Run local instance of client application to test at `http://127.0.0.1:3002`
+3. Run local instance of client application to test at `http://127.0.0.1:3002`.
+   You should use the e2e version of the admin portal, by running the VS Code command `start-e2e.admin-portal`.
-3. Execute the test:
+4. Execute the test:

 ```bash
 cd /workspaces/step/packages/admin-portal